stccenter/CloudClassification/README.md

 ## **GPU-based implementation**
 The GPU-based implementation is tested in three environments.
-   1. In Windows Desktop with GPU
+   1. Windows Desktop with NVIDIA GeForce GTX 1650 Ti with Max-Q Design
-   2. In AWS g4dn instance with NVIDIA Tesla T4
+   2. AWS g4dn instance with NVIDIA Tesla T4
    3. Google Colab

 ## **1. Enabling GPU in Windows Desktop**